 For a big brother who has to look after his sometimes annoying little sister or for a little sister who really looks up to her big brother.
-Benny and Penny are mice siblings who remind me very much of real life human kids!
+Benny and Penny are mice siblings who remind me very much of real-life human kids!
 I have the first one Benny and Penny.
 Here he tries to ditch Penny who is determined to make Benny play with her.
 He finally is impressed with her bravery and all is well (for now, at least!).
 [Preschool through 2nd grade]

-Magic Pickle Graphic Novel by Scott Morse
+Magic Pickle series by Scott Morse